jw0/cards/README.md

 # cards

-Code for simulating card decks and card games
+cards is a system for simulating arbitrary card games and card decks.
+The system is implemented in golang for easy parallel simulation.